The Henry Graves Super Complication Watch

 The Henry Graves Super Complication Watch, a one of it's kind gold coach watch that was auctioned off at Sotheby's in December 1999 for a whopping sum of 11 million USD.
 It is also the most complicated timepieces ever sold to date.

 Luxury watchmaker Patek Philippe is considered by collectors the world over to be the gold standard as far as expensive and designer watches are concerned.
-The Swiss based watch maker has designed and manufactured some of the most complicated timepieces ever sold till date.
+The Swiss-based watchmaker has designed and manufactured some of the most complicated timepieces ever sold to date.

 Even though the identity of the successful bidder was not revealed for more than a decade, it has now emerged that a Qatari Royal, Sheik Saud bin Muhammad bin Ali bin Abdullah bin Jassim bin Muhammed Al Thani was the man who put in the record bid.